davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 * It also uses the Viterbi algorithm (slightly adapted) to perform decoding.

-* It suffers from the label bias problem, I will detailed in the next post about Conditional Random Fields.
+* It suffers from the label bias problem, which I will detail in the next post about Conditional Random Fields.

 ## __Software Packages__